Fortnite maker and Apple duel in filings as App Store trial nears | Malay Mail

 The App Store is home to more than 1.8 million apps worldwide, generating billions of dollars in revenue for developers since it was launched in 2008.

-People spent US$70.3 billion (RM290.8 billion) at the App Store last year alone, according to market tracker Statista.
+People spent US$70.3 billion (RM291 billion) at the App Store last year alone, according to market tracker Statista.

 Apple’s commission on App Store transactions ranges from 15 per cent to 30 per cent, and the online shop has been part of the Silicon Valley titan’s effort to ramp up revenue from digital content and services.